The Grand Tour’s Jeremy Clarkson on Why He’s Not Optimistic About His Legacy

 A brief window.
 We were only 40 kilometers from Mosul then.
 We drove through Aleppo.
 I’ve never forgotten — James May got out of his BMW in Syria and there was a big crowd shouting at him, “Welcome to Syria, Mr. Slowly!”
 And I went off for a cup of coffee in this little shop and had a fantastic night there.
 You look at it now, and the cities are simply gone.
 Erased.
 It’s heartbreaking, really.
 And then we went to Jerusalem.
 That’s not going to be possible for the next week or two, for sure.
 So little of the world remains!
 We’ll just have to film everything in Geneva and Vancouver at this rate.
 There’s no crime or no war.
 There’s no anything!
 Vancouver or Geneva, there’s no graffiti.
 [Laughs.]
 Give me New York or London any day of the week.
 The two best cities of the world, I think.

-Whenever you decide say good-bye to presenting, have you given thought to what you’d like your legacy to be?
+Whenever you decide to say good-bye to presenting, have you given thought to what you’d like your legacy to be?

 No. There was a hokey little motoring show on BBC Two that never made it to BBC One.
 It might’ve been globally massive, but it maintained the garden shed.
 We never wanted it to be big.
 We still don’t, really.
 We’re like drummers — we come, we make a noise, and then we die like houseflies.
 I can’t imagine we’re going to leave any cultural legacy of any sort.
 We’ve achieved nothing, done nothing, moved mankind not one inch.
 We’re like fluff.
 We’re like punk music.
 There was a very brief moment.
 The New York Dolls went, “Well, what if we?”
 Malcolm McLaren went, “Well, what if we?”
 Within three years Television came along with Marquee Moon and it was all over.